 Conditioning appears to the simplest type of learning and the basis for further and more complex types of learning.
-Most of the animal leanings could be explained through the concept of conditioning. conditioning appears to be an important means of learning among human beings too, particularly in childhood.
+Most of the animal learning could be explained through the concept of conditioning.
+Conditioning appears to be an important means of learning among human beings too, particularly in childhood.
 Simple patterns of behavior, learning of words and their associated meanings, new emotional responses may be all satisfactorily explained using the concept of conditioning.

-4.7.1 Educational Implications
+6.6.1 Educational Implications

-- 1. Classical Conditioning is used in language learning by associating words with pictures or meaning - 2.
-It can be used to develop favourable attitude towards learning, teachers, subjects and the school - 3.
-Developing good habits in children such as cleanliness respect for elders punctuality etc through the use of conditioning - 4.
-Breaking of bad habits and elimination of conditioned fear, through the use of deconditioning process
+- ➤ Classical Conditioning is used in language learning by associating words with pictures or meaning - ➤ It can be used to develop favourable attitude towards learning, teachers, subjects and the school - ➤ Developing good habits in children such as cleanliness respect for elders punctuality etc through the use of conditioning - ➤ Breaking of bad habits and elimination of conditioned fear, through the use of deconditioning process

-4.7.2 Limitations of Conditioning Theory of learning
+6.6.2 Limitations of Conditioning Theory of learning

-Complex areas of learning involving generalization abstraction reasoning understanding and problem solving cannot be explained by conditioned process.
+Complex areas of learning involving generalization, abstraction, reasoning, understanding and problem solving cannot be explained by conditioned process.
 It can describe only those learning related to emotional shaping and habit formation.

-4.7.3 Laws of Conditioning
+6.6.3 Laws of Conditioning

-From his experiments of conditioning Pavlov derived the following five laws
+From his experiment of conditioning, Pavlov derived the following five laws

-1. Law of causation: According to this law a conditioned response is established by a series of contiguous pairings of CS and UCS.
-That is when the UCS and CS are presented in temporal contiguity (associated in time) a conditional response gets established.
+1. Law of causation: According to this law, a conditioned response is established by a series of contiguous pairings of CS and UCS.
+That is, when the UCS and CS are presented in temporal contiguity (associated in time) a conditional response gets established.